rebus-ink/ink-API/README.md

 Test for the database models can be run with `npm run test-models` Integration test for the routes can be run with `npm run test-integration` You can also run more specific integration tests by doing: `npm run test-integration --test=<category>`.
-Valid categories are 'activity', 'library', 'note', 'outbox', 'publication', 'reader', 'readerNotes' and 'tag'
+Valid categories are 'library', 'note', 'source', 'reader', 'readerNotes', 'notebook', 'noteContext', 'noteRelation' and 'tag'

 `npm run test` will run all three sets of tests